 Mix all the ingredients well.
 This step can be fun yet messy using your hands or quick and even using a big bowl mixer or a food processor.
 Either way, lapping up the sticky mixture is quite the treat.
 Tip?
 Think of the end-user.
 Hands only for the solo hoarders.
 Mixers for mixed company.

 Then, let it all sit and stew.
 Both the mixture and you.
-Drink a few shots and shoot the breeze with your family, friends or the cat.
+Drink a few shots and shoot the breeze with your family, friends, or the cat.
 However, don’t get carried away and don’t throw darts.
 You’ve got to get all the mixture rolled into balls and rolled again in any toppings.

 Turning the strong-smelling chocolate mess into handsome balls of fun takes quite a bit of time.
 You’ll need to prep a clean flat surface (waxed paper on cookie trays or your husband’s recently-cleared desk).

 Roll in the topping(s) of your choice.
 Gaze at your work and decide who deserves them enough to receive as gifts.
-Divvy them up and store in airtight containers for at least 24 hours before serving or delivering them to the lucky ones.
+Divvy them up and store them in airtight containers for at least 24 hours before serving or delivering them to the lucky ones.

 If delivering past the porch, please do not eat these balls and drive!